 An officer with a concealed weapon can do just as good a job as an unarmed one in preventive security, access control, customer services and all the rest of it.
 It’s just that he/she also has an extra tool when it comes to emergency reactive measures.
 This is why I am generally in favor of it, though I will never discount or dismiss the overwhelming majority of security that is unarmed.

-Lastly, another common question that comes up is whether community members or congruent volunteers can also provide certain guard duties.
+Lastly, another common question that comes up is whether community members or congregant volunteers can also provide certain guard duties.
 The answer to this is an obvious yes, but it comes with a few caveats.
 Community/congruent volunteers can indeed be good, motivated, and sometimes even experienced and well-trained protectors.
 And I’ve had the privilege of training and/or working alongside many excellent volunteers.
-But since this depends on volunteering rather than on professionally accountable, licenced, paid security providers, it can be difficult to put together a solid, consistent, ongoing security program around it.
+But since this depends on volunteering rather than on professionally accountable, licensed, paid security providers, it can be difficult to put together a solid, consistent, ongoing security program around it.

 Networking – Intelligence and information-sharing

-Networking with other organization (both Jewish and non-Jewish) is extremely important.
+Networking with other organizations (both Jewish and non-Jewish) is extremely important.
 When it comes to security, no one needs to go it alone, invent any wheels or struggle in the dark to get crucial information.
 Reach out to other organizations, ask for advice, and offer to share resources and information.
 They’ll almost always agree to help and reciprocate.
 Even among rival organizations, when it comes to security, it’s common to find solidarity and cooperation.

 We’re all in this together, and it’s time for this to stop being just a nice-sounding slogan.
 It’s time to ‘put your money where your mouth is’, except, of course, for the fact that in this instance, it’s not even going to cost you any money.